RealA10N/validit/README.md

     print('data follows the template!')
 ```

-## Using configTemplate as a dependency
+## Using validit as a dependency

-**configTemplate** is still under active development, and some core features
+_validit_ is still under active development, and some core features
 may change substantially in the near future.

-If you are planning to use **configTemplate** as a dependency for your project,
+If you are planning to use _validit_ as a dependency for your project,
 we highly recommend specifying the exact version of the module you are using
 in the `requirements.txt` file or `setup.py` scripts.